kdchambers/vkwayland/README.md

     cd vkwayland
     zig build run -Drelease-safe

+**NOTE**: If you run the application in debug mode, you will get an error if vulkan validation layers aren't installed on your system.

 ## Credits

 This application makes use of the following libraries and credits go to the authers and contributors for allowing this project to rely soley on zig code.